Electric bikes (e-bikes) are arguably more popular now than ever before.

 But, as an e-bike owner, you’ll know better than anyone they need regular TLC to keep them running smoothly—not to mention they’re a prime target for thieves thanks to their typically high price point.

-Your e-bike battery is one of the bike’s most important components, and with such a title comes a certain need for extra care and maintenance.
+Your battery is one of the bike’s most important components, and with such a title comes a certain need for extra care.
+Here are 5 tips for e-bike battery maintenance to maximise its lifespan and performance.

 1. Avoid extreme temperatures

-Most modern e-bike batteries are lithium-ion based, so you need to be mindful of the surrounding temperatures both when you’re out riding and when charging them.
+Most modern e-bike batteries are lithium-ion based, so proper e-bike battery maintenance involves being mindful of the surrounding temperatures both when you’re out riding and when charging them.

 Your e-bike battery can become damaged if temperatures get either too hot or too cold—even when not in use.
 In high temperatures, in particular, ventilation can become a serious problem, which can lead to battery failure and even fires in some of the worst-case scenarios.